cfedk/cdk-pipeline/README.md

 import * as cdk from '@aws-cdk/core';
 import { DeploymentPipeline, makeStack } from '@cfedk/cdk-pipeline';

-// Make a cdk construct for a particular stage (allows stage-specific) naming of domains, etc.
+// Make a cdk construct for a particular stage (allows stage-specific naming of domains, etc).
 // Note that return type of `makeStage`: `(scope: cdk.Construct) => cdk.Construct`.
 import { makeStage } from './my-app-root';